The meaning of unusual colors, in roses.

 Blue Rose Meaning

 True blue roses are not found in nature.
-Natural roses that are considered “blue” are actually a blue-toned purple.
+Natural roses that are considered “blue” are a blue-toned purple.
 However, blue roses can also be obtained by dyeing white roses.
 Because they can’t be obtained naturally, blue roses symbolize the unattainable and mysterious.

 Blue Roses Occasions